shortpage/structout/public/legal/TERMS_OF_USE.md

    * launching the **Secure‑Key Setup GUI** with `python secure_key_gui.py`,
      as described in the StructOut documentation.

+## 10. Token‑Usage Costs

+1. **Token Consumption**: When you run the download bundle produced by StructOut, they consume LLM Tokens.
+2. **Billings for Token**: Compute Tokens are metered and billed **directly by the LLM provider**, not by StructOut.
+3. **Responsibilty**: You, the user are responsible for managing LLM API Account, Pricing, Quotas, Usage, billing liability from LLM Provider**

-## 10. Prompts Sent to Third‑Party LLMs
+## 11. Prompts Sent to Third‑Party LLMs

 1. **Private or Sensitive Data**: Prompts are transmitted to your chosen LLM provider. **Do not include personal data, trade secrets, or other confidential information** unless you have confirmed the provider’s data‑handling practices meet your obligations.